 - CTT-0300-005 – solid-core (toroid) CT

 We call this technique piggybacking.
 LonWorks meters (–FT10) are shown in the following drawings, but this piggybacking scheme works with any type of meter.
-Note that potential transformers are only required for medium voltage services above 600V.

 Potential Transformer Circuits

 This section describes the most common service types and PT circuits encountered.
 It provides recommended wiring diagrams and information on the measurements.
-In most cases, PTs are used with medium voltage circuits ranging from 2400 Vac to 35,000 Vac, so this will show medium voltage examples.
+In most cases, PTs are used with medium-voltage circuits ranging from 2400 Vac to 35,000 Vac, so this will show medium-voltage examples.
 The same circuits may also be used for lower or high voltage PTs.

 Three-Wire Delta Service

-Many medium voltage services are three-wire delta services without a neutral conductor.
+Many medium-voltage services are three-wire delta services without a neutral conductor.
 These use one of the following grounding schemes: